-This urban fantasy was published by Diversion Books on June 9, 2015 and has 275 pages.
+urban fantasy that was published by Diversion Books on June 9, 2015 and has 275 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Kisses from Hell
+Other books by this author which I have reviewed include Kisses from Hell

 First in The Escaped urban fantasy series for the young end of Young Adults and revolving around Eva and Alek, destined to save both their worlds.